 Furthermore, it has a very steep learning curve that leaves little to no room for failure but can feel extremely satisfying once you manage to conquer a challenge.

-The next game we suggest picking up if you like Tunic is Hob, an independent action-adventure puzzle game that comes courtesy of Runic Games, best known for the Torchlight series.
+The next game we suggest picking up if you like Tunic is Hob, an autonomous action-adventure puzzle game that comes courtesy of Runic Games, best known for the Torchlight series.

-Set in a stunning and brutal world in disarray, it tasks you with exploring the planet and interacting with the many strange lifeforms that call it home.
+Set in a breathtaking and brutal world in disarray, it tasks you with exploring the planet and interacting with the many peculiar lifeforms that call it home.

 Similar to Tunic, the game’s puzzles and stories are presented with no discernible text or dialogue, forcing you to trust your intuition and rely on subtle cues in its environments.